ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 #### Create the airgap cluster from Bastion

-Once you have the bastion server ready, you can move ahead to create the arigap cluster by following below steps:
+Once you have the bastion server ready, **NOTE** you have to [Adding the registry to your pull secret](https://docs.openshift.com/container-platform/4.2/installing/install_config/installing-restricted-networks-preparations.html#installation-adding-registry-pull-secret_installing-restricted-networks-preparations)

+Then you can move ahead to create the arigap cluster by following below steps:

 ##### Copy registry cert in case of registry setup in different VCD